Earning Credit through Equivalency, Challenge, External Credentials, Post Secondary Credit and Independent Directed Studies

 Independent Directed Studies Policy (IDS)

 This policy enables students to initiate their own area of learning and to receive credit towards graduation.
 The policy also allows schools to recognize learning in a Ministry-developed or Board Authorized course that a student may not have completed.
-This policy is not a student entitlement but an enabling policy intended to encourage schools to allow students to pursue further studies of interest.
+This policy is not a student entitlement but an enabling policy intended to encourage schools to allow students to pursue studies of interest.

 IDS credits may only be used to satisfy elective requirements.